OrthoPenguin – reflections on life and technology

 The Best Linux Distros for Beginners

-In this article, I want to explore the three best Linux distributions for beginners, and which ones should be avoided.
-I wrote a VERY long article with detailed reviews, but instead of posting that, I’ll provide a summary.
-Unfortunately, you’ll often find very bad advice on the internet about switching from Windows to Linux.
-It…
+In this article, I want to explore three of the best Linux distributions for beginners, and which ones should be avoided.
+I wrote a VERY long article with detailed reviews of about a dozen distros, but instead of posting that, I’ll provide a summary.
+Unfortunately, you’ll often find very bad advice on the internet about…

 July 15, 2025